mfdz/amarillo-stops/README.md

 # amarillo-stops

-Stop import library for Amarillo GTFS-generator and Enhancer.
+Stop import library with shared code for Amarillo GTFS-generator and Enhancer.